Postage stamps and postal history of Costa Rica

 This is a survey of the postage stamps and postal history of Costa Rica.

 Costa Rica is a country in Central America, bordered by Nicaragua to the north, Panama to the east and south, the Pacific Ocean to the west and south and the Caribbean Sea to the east.

-First issue (Reales)
+First issue (reales)

 Costa Rica has produced its own stamps since 1863.

-The first issue of stamps was printed by the American Bank Note Co., and consisted of values "Medio Real" (Blue), "Dos Reales" (Red), "Cuatro Reales" (Green) and "Un Peso" (Orange).
+The first issue of stamps was printed by the American Bank Note Company, and consisted of values "medio real" (blue), "dos reales" (red), "cuatro reales" (green) and "un peso" (orange).